Important information for Albertans

 Parties will be asked to wait in their cars until their hearing commences and witnesses will be asked to stay in their car until they are required to give evidence.
 The HPO executive assistant will call or text the attendees when the panel is ready for them.

-Parties entering the building must sign-in with reception and complete AGLC’s pre-screening questionnaire.
+Parties entering the building must wear a mask, sign-in with reception and complete AGLC’s COVID-19 pre-screening questionnaire.
 Security will then escort parties and witnesses to the hearing room.
 To maintain physical distancing, attendees will sit in the spot marked for them in the hearing room.

 Presently, in-person hearings are only being offered in the St. Albert office.
 AGLC is committed to implementing practices to ensure the safety of all parties during the hearing process.
 These practices include: